-Susan Rogers holds a Doctorate in Psychology from McGill University (2010) where she studied music cognition and psychoacoustics under researchers Daniel Levitin and Stephen McAdams.
-Her research focuses on auditory memory, the perception of musical signals and the influence of musical training on auditory development.
+Susan Rogers holds a Doctorate in Psychology from McGill University (2010), where she studied music cognition and psychoacoustics under researchers Daniel Levitin and Stephen McAdams.
+Her research focuses on auditory memory, the perception of musical signals, and the influence of musical training on auditory development.
 For two decades prior to her science career, Susan was one of the world's few women known for her work as a record producer, engineer, mixer, and audio electronics technician.
-Career highlights include 5 years (1983-1988) as staff engineer for recording artist Prince; producing hit singles for diverse artists such as Barenaked Ladies, David Byrne, Geggy Tah, Robben Ford, Jeff Black, and Rusted Root; mixing hit singles for an equally eclectic list including Tricky, Michael Penn, Toad the Wet Sprocket, and Tevin Campbell; engineering for a host more.
+Career highlights include five years (1983-1987) as staff engineer for Prince, producing hit singles for diverse artists such as Barenaked Ladies, David Byrne, Robben Ford, Jeff Black, and Rusted Root, mixing hit singles for an equally eclectic list including Tricky, Michael Penn, Toad the Wet Sprocket, and Tevin Campbell, and engineering for a host more.

-Susan is an Associate Professor at Berklee College of Music in the departments of Music Production & Engineering and Liberal Arts, and is the director of the Berklee Music Perception and Cognition Laboratory.
-In 2012 she was awarded the Distinguished Faculty Award, Professional Writing and Music Technology Division.
+Susan is a professor at Berklee College of Music in the departments of Music Production & Engineering and Liberal Arts, and is the director of the Berklee Music Perception and Cognition Laboratory.
+In 2012, she was awarded the Distinguished Faculty Award, Professional Writing and Music Technology Division.

 In tandem with business partner and former student Matthew McArthur (Berklee '10), Susan launched Boston's first not-for-profit recording studio, The Record Company, to offer low-cost recording facilities to area musicians and free music technology instruction to area teens (http://www.therecordco.org).